Is "exuding sliver tetrahedra" part of mmg3d features - here's a mesh where mmg gets stuck

 Just for your information: I have a PhD in Mathematics and a solid academic track record (Academic publications Mathias Fuchs).
 I can certainly help but I’m not going to help people with such a bad attitude.
 By the way, I have already contributed quite a number of interesting discussions on this forum and I am contributor to mmg itself (commit 92c2b977664b5fa360b6db2e5aee902bc238c6ce which is in the master branch), just look it up.
 I’m going to report your post.

-Yes, that kind of answers the question, but that means that the default setting in mmg is wrong and needs to be replaced with a more appropriate setting.
-However, you also throw a false accusation - that there are intersecting faces - which is not the case.
+Yes, that kind of answers one half of the question, but that means that the default setting in mmg is wrong and needs to be replaced with a more appropriate setting.
+Moreover, you also throw a false accusation - that there are intersecting faces - which is not the case.

 Hello everyone,